-Yann has found a home away from home in Penn’s large international community.
-Hearing English everyday was a challenge initially for Yann, who grew up with French and German, but by joining student groups and meeting other international students, he developed a strong support system.
+Yann found a home away from home in Penn’s large international community.
+Hearing English every day was initially a challenge for Yann, who grew up with French and German, but by joining student groups and meeting other international students, he developed a strong support system.

 The Wellness at Penn initiative provides support, resources, and practical tools for wellness across the Penn community.
 It affirms wellness as a core priority and necessary driver of life on campus; and it offers a wide range of opportunities to reflect and engage on issues of wellness, stress, mental health, resilience, happiness, personal and academic goals, and the meaning of success.